wzhudev/reverse-linear-sync-engine/README.md

 ## Chapter 4: Delta Packets

-In this chapter, we will look into how LSE handles incremental updates and keep the client up to date with the server.
+In this chapter, we will explore how LSE handles incremental updates and ensures that the client stays synchronized with the server.

-Let's start with an overview just like we did in the previous chapters!
+Let's begin with an overview, similar to what we did in the previous chapters!

 <!-- TODO: 画一个 overview 图 -->

+1. At the end of the bootstrapping process, after the persisted transactions are loaded, the client establishes a WebSocket connection to the server to receive incremental updates, or delta packets.
+2. Handling delta packets involves several key tasks: updating models in memory and in the local database, rebasing transactions, and more.

-### Establish Connection
+### Establishing Connection

+> [!NOTE]
-> [!NOTE] Code References
+> Code References
 >
 > - `ng.startSyncing`: `SyncClient.startSyncing`
 > - `ng.constructor`: `SyncClient.constructor`
+> - `handshakeCallback` callback

-The last phrase of bootstrapping is connecting to the server using WebSocket for receiving incremental updates.
-In the `handshakeCallback` witch will be executed after the connection is established, the client will compare `lastSyncId` in the callback's parameters with local `lastSyncId` to see if the client misses incremental changes.
-If so, it will fetch missing delta packets from the server and then apply them.
+The final phase of bootstrapping involves establishing a WebSocket connection to the server to receive incremental updates after loading persisted transactions from the local database.
+In the `handshakeCallback`, which is executed once the connection is established, the client compares the `lastSyncId` from the callback's parameters with the local lastSyncId to determine whether any incremental changes have been **missed**.
+If a discrepancy is found, the client requests the missing delta packets from the server and applies them accordingly.

-The parameters of the callback would be something like this:
+The parameters of the callback would appear as follows:

 ```typescript
 {